 If you prefer to look for a job in a more traditional way, you can also try recruitment agencies, such as Manpower, JobBox or Experis.
 Please note that some employment agencies might charge for their service, so double check conditions before engaging with them.

-There are plenty of jobs in Vienna, both local and international and we are sure you will find one to fit your needs.
+There are plenty of jobs in Vienna, both local and international and we are sure you will find one (or several) to fit your needs.
 Speaking fluent German will open much more opportunity for you, but you can also find many job opportunities in international organization who require English only.
 Update your CV and start applying!

 Have a happy job hunting and see you soon!